nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 ## Sweet, give me!
 How to install

-!!! attention "Download Setup for Windows 10"
+!!! info "Download Setup for Windows 10"
     [Latest BthPS3 Bluetooth Drivers](https://github.com/ViGEm/BthPS3/releases/latest)

 :point_up: Grab and run the setup, it will tell you everything but I'll repeat again, just in case :wink: